Entrepreneur and exercise enthusiast, Michael Senoff learned about the proven benefits of Heavyhands walking in March of 2014.

 Dr. Schwartz’ HeavyHands – A Unique Contribution to the field of Exercise and Weight Loss

 About that time, a hamstring injury sidelined him.
 He was left needing to exercise aerobically, but unable to follow the medical advice of the day.
 He was forced to start searching for an alternative.
 He found his answer in the exercise research.
-Cross country skiers who used their arms AND their legs to exercise processed more oxygen and had greater aerobic capacity than any runner.
+Cross-country skiers who used their arms AND their legs to exercise processed more oxygen and had greater aerobic capacity than any runner.
 So why did the “experts” only focus on using the lower extremities to exercise?
 He started to search for a way around his hamstring injury that made running impossible.

-Strength and Endurance – It wasn’t until Dr. Schwartz started working out with his “HeavyHands” weights that his heart rate moved below 60 down to the rate of approximately 40-50 beats per minute.
+Strength and Endurance – It wasn’t until Dr. Schwartz started working out with his “HeavyHands” weights that his heart rate moved below 60 down to the speed of approximately 40-50 beats per minute.
 When he added “strength moves” such as Double Ski Poling which he could perform with over 20% of his bodyweight for over an hour, his heart rate settled at 35 beats per minute!

-Oddly enough, his HeavyHands method called for deceptively low weights.
-While strength athletes might lift hundreds of pounds in the Bench Press, Squat, or Deadlift in single lifts, all but the most advanced HeavyHands moves could be done with weights under 15 pounds!
+Oddly enough, his HeavyHands method called for deceptively small weights.
+While strength athletes might lift hundreds of pounds in the Bench Press, Squat, or Deadlift in single lifts, all but the most advanced HeavyHands moves could be done with weights under 15 lbs!
 The difference is that Schwartz’ sculpted body, superior aerobic capacity, and great strength per pound (more on that later) came through high repetition exercise and increasing weight loads over time!

 In fact, at times the lower the weight, the better!
-Ideally, the weights would be lifted repeatedly to “Level 3″ (moved overhead from the starting position at the hip).
+Ideally, the weights would repeatedly be lifted to “Level 3″ (moved overhead from the starting position at the hip).
 The people who “tried” HeavyHands and found it inadequate (even supposedly sophisticated researchers) failed because, universally, they assumed the small weights were to be “carried” instead of hefted quickly and repeatedly throughout the course of exercise.